hpi-swa-teaching/SWT18-Project-08/pull_request_template.md

    self otherMethod
    ```
    - [ ] static values are stored on class Side
+   - [ ] every function has an category
  - [ ] basic UX
    - [ ] UI is intuitive to use (tested by the reviewer! reject if not)
    - [ ] ...